 The AQPM stays up-to-date on all aspects of financing, a primordial issue for the entire independent production industry.
 We provide a members-only consulting service on the current rules of production financing.

 Government funding agencies regularly consult the AQPM when establishing programs or setting access criteria, and the AQPM also maintains ongoing contact with the private-sector funds.
-It conveys its members’ positions on such matters, and recommends improvements as needed
+It conveys its members’ positions on such matters, and recommends improvements as needed.
+Information on Coproducing With Quebec.

 Policy and Legislation